COSC3020/tail-recursion-ross223/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+The non-tail recursive version of fibonacci has a different runtime than that of my implementation of tail recursive fibonacci.
+The non-tail version calls 2 different recursive calls for the first fibonacci number then 2 more for the each of those calls and so on.
+The tail recursive version only makes one call so obviously this results in a different runtime.

+Since there is one process for each recursive call, this means that our worst case runtime is $\Theta (n)$